Chymyst/chymyst-core/docs/chymyst01.md

 If the reaction body is a pure function, it is completely safe (free of contention or race conditions) to execute concurrently several copies of the same reaction.
 Each copy of the reaction will run in its own process, consuming its own set of input molecules and working with its own input values.
-This is how the chemical machine achieves safe and automatic concurrency in a purely functional way, with no global mutable state.
+This is how the chemical machine achieves safe and automatic concurrency in a purely functional way, with no shared mutable state.

 ## The syntax of `Chymyst`